 What we’re doing about dental health

-The Australian Government works with state and territory governments to fund dental services and improve dental health.
-They have agreed to a National Oral Health Plan 2015 to 2024 that sets out priorities.
+We work with state and territory governments to help fund public dental services and improve the oral health of all Australians.
+The National Oral Health Plan 2015–2024 sets out priorities.

 - manage the government funding agreement with states and territories to provide more public dental services for adults

 - help to organise independent reviews of the Dental Benefits Act 2008

 - regulate and support dentists and dental practitioners